Over the past year, some great desserts have been served at the Mission to

 certain amount of liquid.
 Larger eggs will change the texture.

-all.
-It's the equipment.)
-We don't care for most of those (rather expensive) new fangled non-stick
+equipment.
+We don't care for most of those (rather expensive) new fangled non-stick darker cookie

-darker cookie sheets.
-Stick to the nice inexpensive shiny aluminum pans.
-Use the spray crisco to
+the nice inexpensive shiny aluminum pans.
+Use the spray crisco to grease the sheets.

 3. If one of our recipes calls for 1/2 cup butter and 1/2 cup butter-flavored crisco, if you want the